Bound State Internal Interactions as a Mechanism for Exponential Decay: Model Foundations

-Our model is based on the following two assumptions for bound states representing unstable particles: \begin{description} \item[Assumption 1: Kinematics]\,\\ The interactions among the components of bound states, and with the background fields, are no different from scattering interactions or interactions with measuring devices.
-If component systems are not already in the space of preparable bound states, upon interacting they will be projected onto such states. \item[Assumption 2: Disordered Internal Environment]\,\\ The first assumption implies a sequence of projections onto preparable states, corresponding to a sequence of scattering interactions among the state's components occurring over time.
-We assume a stochastic sequence to model the presumed disorder of the internal environment. \end{description}
+We assume that the interactions among the components of bound systems and with the background fields are no different from scattering interactions or interactions with measuring devices.\footnote{ As in \cite{haagSharpnessLocalizationIndividual2013}, we consider local observables in Quantum Field Theory to be analogues of the detectors of standard Quantum Mechanics. } If components are not already in the space of preparable bound states, upon interacting they will be projected onto such states.
+Whether measurement or scattering interactions are instantaneous or evolve by dynamical rules is not presently known.
+We note that assuming finite measurement times, particularly times sensitive to interaction coupling type~\cite{brasilHowMuchTime2013}, may reveal subtleties in decay processes.
+For simplicity, however, in the present work we will assume instantaneous projections.

+We will model sequences of $N$ interactions, and we will represent the state of a bound system immediately following the $n$th interaction from a sequence with the density operator $\rho^n$.
+All or at least a significant subset of the $N$ interactions will be binding interactions involving the components of the bound system.
+Because a bound system is presumably bound at all times, we will assume the continuous limit of a sequence of discrete interactions.

+The continuous limit of instantaneous projections that we adopt is the same limit assumed for the QZE~\cite{misraZenosParadoxQuantum1977}.
+Distinguishing between survival-as-prepared and non-decay, as described next, is an essential step toward understanding why the QZE does not apply to systems with uncontrolled internal dynamics.\footnote{ The explanation will be completed in the text following equation~\eqref{eq:quickres}. }